The 23 best horror films on Netflix UK

 Get Out

-It’s extremely rare that a horror movie gets nominated for a Best Picture Oscar, but then Get Out isn’t some corny slasher flick or ghost story – even if it does feature gallons of gore and bags of otherworldly creepiness.
+Few horror movies get a Best Picture Oscar nom, but then Get Out isn’t any old run-of-the-mill slasher flick or haunted house story, even if it does offer loads of gore and otherworldly discomfort.

-This is a genre-bending piece that succeeds both as a straight-up scary movie and as a wry, insightful satire on race relations.
-And, as you’d expect from a film written and directed by Jordan Peele, it’s not inadequately stocked with laughs either.
-Add in Daniel Kaluuya’s fantastic lead performance (also Oscar-nominated) as a black man visiting his white girlfriend’s wealthy family for the first time and its box office smash status, and you can see why it attracted the Academy’s attention.
-But hey, who needs Oscar’s seal of approval when you have ours?
+This is a genre-bending flick that works both as a straight-up scary movie and as a wry take on modern-day racism.
+And, as you’d expect from a film written and directed by former sketch show star Jordan Peele, it’s also very funny.
+Add in Daniel Kaluuya’s fantastic lead performance (also Oscar-nominated) and its status as a huge box office smash and you can see why it caught the Academy’s eye.
+But look: who needs Oscar’s seal of approval when you have Stuff’s?

 Guillermo del Toro’s Cabinet of Curiosities